wp-plugins/email-newsletter/readme.txt

 User can delete the readygraph to completely remove it.
 Subsequent upgrades wont load readygraph except a plugin is disabled and re-enabled.

+= 20.13.1 =

+Bug Fix for readygraph load

 == Upgrade Notice ==

 = 1.0 =